A piecewise deterministic Markov process approach modeling a dry friction problem with noise: Introduction

 In this paper, we propose a piecewise deterministic Markov process (PDMP) approach to model dry friction as informally presented in \eqref{dryfriction}.
-In this approach 1) the external forcing $\eta$ takes discrete values and it is assumed to be a Markov jump process; 2) given the step-wise constant trajectory $\eta$, the velocity $v$ satisfies (\ref{dryfriction}).
+We consider the case where $X$ takes real values, for higher dimensions the idea remains the same but it is not discussed in this manuscript.
+In this approach 1) the external forcing $X$ takes discrete values and it is assumed to be a Markov jump process; 2) given the step-wise constant trajectory $X$, the velocity $V$ satisfies (\ref{dryfriction}).
 In this way, the process satisfies a well-posed problem.
 In this regard, we obtain a solid mathematical framework for deriving the Kolmogorov equations, shown in section \ref{pdmpkolmogorov}, and related tools to compute statistical quantities of interest.

-In the case where $\mud = \mus =\mu$, we show in Proposition \ref{prop:1} that the aforementioned process converges in distribution towards the solution of the differential inclusion \eqref{puredryfriction} driven by the continuous solution of a stochastic differential equation as the step size in $\eta$ goes to $0$.
+In the case where $\mud = \mus =\mu$, we show in Proposition \ref{prop:1} that the aforementioned process converges in distribution towards the solution of the differential inclusion \eqref{puredryfriction} driven by the continuous solution of a stochastic differential equation as the step size in $X$ goes to $0$.

 The introduction of the PDMP framework makes it possible to obtain relevant results about the dry friction problem with noise.
 We obtain the general representation formulas (\ref{eq:represnu}) and (\ref{eq:rep_excursion}) for the stationary distribution of the dry friction process.
 The first one makes it possible to compute relevant quantities by solving Kolmogorov equations, while the second one makes it possible to estimate the same quantities by an efficient Monte Carlo method.
-We compute dynamically properties in Section \ref{sec:dyn}, such as the power spectral density of the velocity and the distributions of the durations of the sticking and sliding periods.
+We compute dynamical properties in Section \ref{sec:dyn}, such as the power spectral density of the velocity and the distributions of the durations of the sticking and sliding periods.